 Kawasaki Ninja 500 Mileage

 The Kawasaki Ninja series’ 500cc variant manages a decent fuel efficiency for a twin-cylinder sports bike.
-In city traffic, you can expect around 21 kmpl, depending on your riding style and traffic conditions.
-On open highways, if you maintain a steady speed, it easily delivers around 28 to 30 kmpl.
+In daily city use, it usually returns around 21 km/l, though that can vary with how and where you ride.
+Out on the highway, if you keep a steady pace, it can stretch to around 28 to 30 km/l, which is pretty solid for a bike in this class.

-- Highway Mileage: Between 28 to 30 kmpl (when ridden smoothly)
+- Highway Mileage: Between 28 to 30 km/l (when ridden smoothly)

 Kawasaki Ninja 500 Colour Options (2025)